RichardPalotai/University-Assignments/README.md

 Instructions to run the projects:

-  HTML&CSS: Just double click the index.html
+  HTML&CSS / JavaScript: Just double click the index.html

   C:
     1. Open a terminal and navigate into the folder